 Play a round at Devil’s Golf Course

 It’s hard to imagine that the climate 2000-4000 years ago was considerably different and water filled the valley to almost thirty feet in depth!
 Eventually, the climate warmed, the rainfall declined and lakes began to dry up leaving behind their salty surface.
 Today Devils Golf Course is filled with lumpy salt residue and is the only part remaining from Death Valley’s last significant lake that evaporated 2000 years ago.
 This is a great place to take photos.
 Take your time and let your creative juices flow.
 It truly feels like you are walking on another planet or landscape.
-I personally liked the black and white image on this harsh environment.
+I personally liked the black and white image in this harsh environment.

 Be warned, this is not the place to bring your clubs.
 A good drive into this area would leave you searching for your ball all day and most likely a few twisted ankles too.
-There is, however, a course near the Furnace Creek visitor center that is the located 214 feet below sea level!
+There is, however, a course near the Furnace Creek visitor center that is located 214 feet below sea level!

 Visit the Harmony Borax Works